 The Company's revenues are primarily derived from the transportation services we provide through the delivery of goods over the duration of a shipment.
-The bill of lading is a legally enforceable agreement between two parties, and where collectability is probable this document serves as the contract as our basis to recognized revenue under ASC 606- Revenue Recognition.
+Upon receipt of the bill of lading, the contract existence criteria are met as evidenced by a legally enforceable agreement between two parties where collectability is probable, thus creating the distinct performance obligation.
 The Company has elected to expense initial direct costs as incurred because the average shipment cycle is less than one week.
-The Company recognizes revenue and substantially all the purchased transportation expenses on a gross basis as we control the service provided to our customer.
-We direct the use of the transportation service provided and remain responsible for the complete and proper shipment.
-We recognize revenue for our performance obligations under our customer contracts over time, as our customers receive the benefits of our services in accordance with ASC 606- Revenue Recognition.
+The Company recognizes revenue and substantially all the purchased transportation expenses on a gross basis because we direct the use of the transportation service provided and remain responsible for the complete and proper shipment.